CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Modeling ancillary parameters
 -----------------------------------------------

 In the above model, we left the parameter :math:`\rho` as a single unknown.
 We can also choose to model this parameter as well.
 Why might we want to do this?
 It can help in survival prediction to allow heterogeneity in the :math:`\rho` parameter.
 The model is no longer an AFT model, but we can still recover and understand the influence of changing a covariate by looking at its outcome plot (see section below).
-To model :math:`\rho`, we use the ``ancillary_df`` keyword argument in the call to ``fit``.
+To model :math:`\rho`, we use the ``ancillary_df`` keyword argument in the call to :meth:`~lifelines.fitters.weibull_aft_fitter.WeibullAFTFitter.fit`.
 There are four valid options:

 1. ``False`` or ``None``: explicitly do not model the ``rho_`` parameter (except for its intercept).
 2. a Pandas DataFrame.
 This option will use the columns in the Pandas DataFrame as the covariates in the regression for ``rho_``.
 This DataFrame could be a equal to, or a subset of, the original dataset using for modeling ``lambda_``, or it could be a totally different dataset.